 Then within a few moments you should see your external drive on your Mac’s desktop.
 It’ll look something like this.

 But will have the name of your Western Digital drive under the icon.

 Can’t see your external drive on your Mac’s desktop?

-Open a new finder window.
-And from the finder menu at the top of your desktop pick the preferences option.
+Open a new Finder window.
+And from the Finder menu at the top of your desktop pick the Settings or Preferences option.

 Check the option to show ‘External Disks’ on your desktop.
 You’ll find it under the General tab.

 CLICK HERE: To Read A Review On WD Elements On Mac